aws-samples/ml-model-serving-on-sagemaker-bring-your-own-ensemble/README.md

 - **S3** – Low cost, prices will vary depending on the size of the models/artifacts stored.
 The first 50 TB each month will cost only $0.023 per GB stored.
 For more information, see [Amazon S3 Pricing](https://aws.amazon.com/s3/pricing/).

-- **ECR** – Low cost, you pay only for the amount of data you store in your public or private repositories.
-For more information, see [Amazon Elastic Container Registry pricing](https://aws.amazon.com/ecr/pricing/).

 ## Security